Halloween Ghost Cookies

 If you are pressed for time you can always use refrigerated sugar cookie dough especially if you are having a party and need a lot of cookies.

-This Halloween Ghost Cookie was shared with #FillTheCookieJar.
+This Halloween Ghost Cookie was originally shared in 2015 with #FillTheCookieJar.